 And once properly oriented, the scenario planner (or team) starts talking to themselves.
 Quite literally talking to themselves, as this is often the best way to understand a futures quadrant quickly.
 As ideas arrive, jot them down on sticky notes or just on the paper itself (or on the computer).
 Don’t be afraid to second guess the initial answers, as they will evolve over time.

 It is not advisable to dwell too long on the scenario sets before the vote.
 The longer researchers work with a set of the scenarios the more likely they are to analyze the shortcomings of these sets, reconfigure them and refine them, which is not a good use of times (or dollars for those investing in consultants).
-If a set of scenarios has been suggested, as note above, each of these is viable, then adding detail to sets that will eventually be abandoned doesn’t provide value.
+If a set of scenarios has been suggested, as noted above, each of these is viable.
+Adding detail to sets that will eventually be abandoned doesn’t provide value.

 Developing deep stories, understanding causes and conducting additional research is best applied to the selected matrix.

 For the team, right is pretty simple: you don’t care which of the candidate sets win.
 Since the selection criteria has been applied and only plausible and useful sets are presented back to the client, no matter which candidate set the team selects, storytelling and imagination will create useful futures for the exploration of the focal question and related issues.

 The horizontal nature of scenario planning makes it difficult to codify heuristics for matrix creation.
 The technique can be applied to any domain, but the uncertainties and eventual scenarios are very domain-specific.
 That means it is challenging to generalize about uncertainty selection for scenarios beyond what has been discussed because knowledge of the domain plays a role in understanding the potential narratives.